ministryofjustice/hmpps-person-record/runbooks/003-Rollback.md

 ## 5. Assess Business Impact

-Now that the changes have been rolled back and the affected clusters been reprocessed.
+Now that the changes have been rolled back and the affected records been reprocessed.

 This is a good time to analyze the impact the unwanted change has had on the business.
 If any communication with the wider organisation needs to happen, communicate this out.